Martyr's Memorial A-Division League

 Martyr's Memorial A-Division League, (Nepali: शहीद स्मारक ए- डिभिजन लिग; formerly known as the Kathmandu League Championship), also known as the Qatar Airways Martyr's Memorial A-Division League for sponsorship reasons, is a professional football league in Nepal and the highest level of football in Nepal.

-Administered and organized by All Nepal Football Association, it is contested by 14 teams, it operates on a system of promotion and relegation with the Martyr's Memorial B-Division League.
+Administered and organized by All Nepal Football Association, it is contested by 14 teams.
+It operates on a system of promotion and relegation with the Martyr's Memorial B-Division League.
 The season usually runs from November to March with each team playing every other team twice.

-A new Nepal National League was created in 2011 to give a chance to compete at A level tournaments to the clubs outside Kathmandu valley.
-There were 9 clubs competing in the National League, 5 of which are teams of Martyr's Memorial A-Division League.
+A new Nepal National League was created in 2011 to give a chance to the clubs outside Kathmandu valley to compete at A level tournaments.
+Out of the 9 clubs competing in the National League, five are teams of Martyr's Memorial A-Division League.

-Champion of the league for the season is granted qualification into the Asian continental club competition, the AFC Challenge League.
+The league champion for the season is granted qualification into the Asian continental club competition, the AFC Challenge League.